propesh/justice-jekyll-template/_staff_members/gpt-2.md

 phone_extension:
 ---

-With an interest in employment law, John works tirelessly to improve workplaces.
+With an interest in law, this AI runs machine learning code to learn legal language.&nbsp;